Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 a _user_ may himself be an _integrator_ and an _end-user_ of many modules (though he may not be, and rely on other people such as team members to handle integration for him or to test and run the software).
-However his personal integration and end-use usuall doesn't bind other integrators who may use different versions of the same modules, or different combinations of modules altogether.
+However his personal integration and end-use usually do not bind other integrators and their end-users who may use different versions of the same modules, or different combinations of modules altogether.